 |Wearing of retainers after treatment||Yes.||Yes.|

 |Cost of treatment||$4500 - $9500||$3500 - $6500|

-It seems clear to us that Invisalign is a top choice, not just for the appearances, but also for their convenience and functionality.
+It seems clear to us that Invisalign is a top choice, not just for its appearance, but also for its convenience and functionality.
 Your kid will be able to eat and drink whatever they want, play sports, and go to the dentist less often.
 Sure you might pay more, but you get every cent’s worth.